The Night Manager – Trailer

 Bier made her foray into American prestige television with the six-part mini-series, The Night Manager, starring Tom Hiddleston and Hugh Laurie, based on the 1993 novel of the same name by John le Carré.
 Bier’s post-apocalyptic thriller Bird Box starring Sandra Bullock premiered on Netflix and in theaters to critical and popular acclaim.

-Bier’s most recent mini-series The Undoing for HBO based on the novel You Should Have Known stars Nicole Kidman, Hugh Grant, Donald Sutherland and Edgar Rameriez.
+Bier’s mini-series The Undoing for HBO based on the novel You Should Have Known stars Nicole Kidman, Hugh Grant, Donald Sutherland and Edgar Rameriez.
 The series became one of the most talked about shows upon its release on HBO.
 The show is created by David E. Kelley (Big Little Lies) with Bier directing all six episodes.
+Her most recent anthology series First Lady with Showtime stars Viola Davis, Michelle Pfeiffer, and Gillian Anderson, and follows the stories of some of America’s most formidable first ladies.
+Bier recently received the European Achievement in World Cinema Award from the European Film Academy.